tudasc/CaPI/README.md

 Passing `--output-format scorep` to CaPI generates a filter file compatible with Score-P.
 This enables directly instrumenting with the Score-P instrumenter.
 To do this, simply build with `scorep-g++` and set `SCOREP_WRAPPER_INSTRUMENTER_FLAGS="--instrument-filter=<filter-file>"`.
-To enable measuring functions in shared libraries, use the [Score-P Symbol Injector](https://github.com/sebastiankreutzer/scorep-symbol-injector) library.
+To enable measuring functions in shared libraries, use the [Score-P Symbol Injector](https://github.com/sebastiankreutzer/scorep-symbol-injector) library (Note: as of Score-P 8, this is no longer necessary).

 ### Dynamic Instrumentation with LLVM XRay
 CaPI now provides a runtime library compatible with [LLVM XRay](https://llvm.org/docs/XRay.html).